 - Development and legal status of the site

 - Legal frames of the site's management

 - Status of the sites according to international legislation, agreements and standards

 A number of international conventions pay special attention to biodiversity problems and the need for its conservation and restoration.
-These conventions and European Directives are the reference points in defining the main goals and management measures.
+These Conventions are the reference points in defining the main goals and management measures.